CSS-Angie/Food-Forest-Foraging/README.md

 ## Colour Palette

 Being a website about nature, the first colours that come to mind are green and brown, as they connect emotionally to anything natural.
-But it took some time to find the right colour scheme as green and brown aren't a match, when it comes to contrasting colours.
+But it took some time to find the right colour scheme as green and brown aren't a match when finding matching contrasting colours.
 With green as the main colour, most of the generated palettes (at numerous sites) offered a palette with too little contrast, thus creating contrast errors.
 The palette that is being used now has the colours of most seasons.
 Orange is a colour associated with sunset and autumn.
 Whereas autumn is generally known as the harvest season.

 ![preview homepage mobile](assets/readme-images/colour-scheme.png)

 Finally, this green and orange scheme at [coolors.co](https://coolors.co) almost passed the test.
 The light contrast colour is a 70% shade and was changed to the 62% shade to erase any contrast errors, resulting in HEX-colour #E4B681.
-The final colours are now:
+The final colours are now:<br>
-#606C38 olive green - jungle civilization
+#606C38 olive green - jungle civilization<br>
-#283618 dark green - darkest forest
+#283618 dark green - darkest forest<br>
-#FEFAE0 light yellow - magnolia
+#FEFAE0 light yellow - magnolia<br>
-#E4B681 light orange – cane sugar
+#E4B681 light orange – cane sugar<br>
-#BC6C25 middle orange brown - brown alpaca
+#BC6C25 middle orange brown - brown alpaca<br>

 ## Typography